NanoCommons/workshops/2020-04-28/SpreadsheetAnnotation.md

 1. What is the ontology term IRI for CeO2? <button onclick="toggleAnswer('q10')">Answer</button><span id="q10" style="visibility: hidden"> http://purl.enanomapper.org/onto/ENM_9000006</span>
 2. What is the ontology term IRI for Se? <button onclick="toggleAnswer('q11')">Answer</button><span id="q11" style="visibility: hidden"> http://purl.enanomapper.org/onto/ENM_9000244</span>
+3. What is the ontology term IRI for PC3? <button onclick="toggleAnswer('q12')">Answer</button><span id="q12" style="visibility: hidden"> http://www.ebi.ac.uk/efo/EFO_0002074</span>
+4. What is the ontology term IRI for L929? <button onclick="toggleAnswer('q13')">Answer</button><span id="q13" style="visibility: hidden"> The current eNanoMapper ontology does not have this cell line, but the Cell Line Ontology does: http://purl.obolibrary.org/obo/CLO_0007219 You can find this term by searching for L929 on the BioPortal front page.</span>

 ## Annotating the value units

-Finally, the spreadsheet also lists a few units (mV, nm).
+Finally, the spreadsheet also lists a few units (mV, nm, h).
 It is left to the participant to look these up in ontologies.
 Here, the [Units of Measurement Ontology](http://bioportal.bioontology.org/ontologies/UO/) (UO) might be useful.